preignition/ida-screen-documentation/member-portal-page/member-member-resources.md

 # Resources
-- This feature allows users to set up and manage key resources for a program
+- This feature allows users to set up and manage key resources for a member
 - Resources include surveys, selection processes and notifications